Bitdoze Logo

 Winner: Razer Chroma

-If RGB lighting and gaming aesthetics matter to you, Razer’s Chroma ecosystem is unbeatable.
+If RGB lighting and gaming aesthetics matter to you, Razer’s Chroma ecosystem is hard to beat.

 Cooling and Noise Levels